David-Cai-Liang/ESP-FLY-BLIMP-WITH-CAM/README.md

 ## How it works

-1. **Blimp** runs an onboard camera + IMU loop, packages the readings into a `TelemetryPacket`, and blasts it to the base station over ESP-NOW every loop iteration.
+1. **Blimp** runs an onboard camera + IMU + battery-voltage loop, packages the readings into a `TelemetryPacket`, and blasts it to the base station over ESP-NOW every loop iteration.
 It also listens for `ControlPacket`s from the base station, which carry both motor commands and the active control mode, and drives the 4 motors via `analogWrite`.
 2. **Base station (ESP32)** is a dumb relay: it forwards every `TelemetryPacket` it receives from the blimp out over USB serial (framed with a header/footer), and forwards any `ControlPacket` it reads from serial out to the blimp over ESP-NOW.
 It doesn't interpret the mode byte at all — that's the blimp's job.
 3. **base_station.py** runs on your PC, reads WASD-style key state, computes motor values at ~20 Hz, and writes them (plus the currently selected control mode) to the base station over serial.
 Pressing `M` toggles the mode live.
 The script also parses incoming telemetry frames, tracks round-trip frame timing, and prints a live status/latency readout to the terminal.